Modern Foreign Languages (Spanish)

 Spanish Curriculum Intent

-Progressive layering of knowledge, embedded in long-term memory:
+Progressive layering of knowledge, embedded in long-term memory, scaffolds pupils to:

 • Raise pupils’ awareness of their own language and enable them to make comparisons with the foreign language, thereby enriching their understanding of both